View real reader’s homes with real problems and provide simple solutions to boost curb appeal.

 A new board balustrade brings some charm back to the front porch and colorful planting beds around the foundation connect the house to the landscape.
 Trimming the windows and corner boards in a light pastel adds a little makeup to the oh-so-practical farmhouse.

 The landscaping and exterior details on this home are so small, the roof and brick walls look out of proportion.
 Adding mature hedges out front and changing the tiny porch light for a larger version on the other side of the door will bring balance back to this cottage.
 Take the next step with two dormers on the roof to bring out the Cape Cod lines hiding in this home.
-What do you think?
-Click here to leave a comment about this brick cottage.

 The spindly little poles on the front porch look as those they could barely hold up the porch roof.
 I’d replace the poles with some substantial wood posts.
 Nothing kills curb appeal like aluminum window awnings.
 I’d also paint the steps dark green and tie the porch into the drive with a porch-like seating area.
-What details would you add?
-Click here to leave a comment about this home.

 The massive addition on this home dwarfs the front entry.
 This wing of the home isn’t going anywhere, so you have to play up its features.
 Stained wood carriage doors will add some charm.
 Connecting the second floor balconies and painting the brick the color of the siding will go a long way toward unifying the front exterior.
-How would you unify this home with its additions?
-Click here to leave a comment.